 Once your vet gives the all-clear, you are most likely dealing with preference rather than pathology.

-Picky Eating Is Actually Common in Shepherds
+Why Picky Eating Is Common in the Breed

-The breed has a reputation for being food-driven, but individual variation is wide.
+German Shepherds have a reputation for being food-driven, but individual variation is wide.
 Some Shepherds are selective from puppyhood.
 Others develop preferences as adults, particularly around the one-year mark when growth slows and calorie needs drop.
 A young Shepherd that used to inhale two meals a day and now picks at one is often not picky at all.
 They just need less food than they did three months ago.

 As long as your vet confirms weight and body condition are on track, a naturally lower appetite in a young adult is not a problem to fix.